optimho/generateDatabaseMasterSteamfield/README.md

 # generate_instrument_database
 generate_database_master
 This code was built for a specific purpose but could be tweaked for similar use.
+The use case here is there is two spreadsheets that contains information about installed instrumentation.
+One sheet was created by the installation crew and one was created by people collecting data for the project. the information may have originally come from the installation crew, but might have had a few revisions since.

+The one common cell is the KKS number, so the scripts matches the KKS number from both sheets and makes a new worksheet from information the is contained in the both of them, the installation crew worksheet is treated as the master. so if there is useful information put it into the new worksheet.

+Another problem was the sequence of the cells that the database requires is slightly different to both these work sheets, so the most useful use of this script is to arrange the cell order so that it can be copied and pasted into the Contact Energy device database.

+The other half useful thing is that this is a good example of using tests in code and using pandas for data manipulation.
+This script will be on github called generateDataBaseMaster

-The program opens two .xlsx files and matches records in one file to another based on a shared key.
+The program opens two .xlsx files and matches records in one file to another based on a shared Cell.
 It then creates a new .xlsx file based on data in both files.

 The program creates a file that can be imported into a company database using data from both files.
 The company database expects records in a specific format.

-With this program, cells can be copied from one workbook to the other or/and manipulated.
+With this program, cells can be copied from either workbook to create a new manipulated worksheet.

 The second workbook is in the format expected by the company database.
 The program will create new records in the second workbook if there is a matching record based on a single column/cell that was specified.